Denise Bauer: Ambassador to Belgium

 On June 21, 2013, Bauer was nominated to be the next US ambassador to Belgium by President Barack Obama.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on July 25, 2013.
 The committee reported her favorably on July 30, 2013.
 On August 2, 2013, the Senate confirmed her by voice vote.
 Bauer served from 2013 to 2017.

-Ambassador to France and Monaco
+Ambassador to France

 In June 2021, it was reported that President Joe Biden would nominate Bauer to serve as the United States ambassador to France and Monaco.
 On July 9, 2021, President Biden nominated Bauer to serve as the United States Ambassador to France.
 On September 15, 2021, a hearing on her nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, her nomination was reported favorably out of committee.
 The United States Senate confirmed her on December 18, 2021, by voice vote.
 She was sworn in on December 23, 2021.
-She presented her credentials on February 5, 2022.
+She presented her credentials to President Emmanuel Macron on February 5, 2022.